 Inbound marketing is based on all efforts that aim to acquire and retain customers, such as:

-- SEO (Search Engine Optimization) is a term that refers to the process of optimising
+- SEO (Search Engine Optimization) is a term that refers to the process of optimizing

 - User Experience (UX) that is tailored to the individual.